rcazzara/seldovia/_people/Thomas_Jack.md

 given an old connex trailer that had been used at Kasitsna Bay lab before they built the buildings.
-He towed it up to the site and over the years there were some wild Fourth of July parties held out there, with fireworks and even the firing of Rick Harsness’ cannon.
+He towed it up to the site and over the years there were some wild Fourth of July parties held out there, with fireworks and even the firing of Rick Harsnessâ€™ cannon.

 Jack taught himself to weld and his welding and mechanical services were in high demand in the community.
-Unlike many Seldovians he never owned a boat – he preferred to live on the land.
+Unlike many Seldovians he never owned a boat â€“ he preferred to live on the land.
 He also worked as a heavy equipment operator around Alaska and for the oil industry.
-Jack owned a special piece of property on the Seldovia Slough, called Hag’s Nook.
+Jack owned a special piece of property on the Seldovia Slough, called Hagâ€™s Nook.